neharana404/python-flask-sqlite-main/README.md

 ## Backend Testing

-The backend of the Flask application is equipped with a series of tests to ensure the correctness and robustity of the rules engine.
+The backend of the Flask application is equipped with a series of tests to ensure the correctness and robustness of the rules engine.
 These tests are written using the `pytest` framework.

 Ensure you have pytest installed in your environment to run the tests.
 If you haven't installed pytest, you can do so by running: